-In the comparison with existing methods, we provide two sets of cross-domain tasks.
-The first set uses the PASCAL VOC dataset as the source domain and evaluates the segmentation performance of different methods on various target domains, including DeepGlobe, ISIC, Chest X-Ray, and FSS-1000.
-This series of tasks is widely adopted in existing studies.
-For example, most of the CD-FSS methods listed in Table \ref{TAB_CM} are tested on this task series.
-The second set of tasks uses the DeepGlobe dataset as the source domain and evaluates the segmentation performance of different methods on the remaining datasets, including PASCAL VOC, ISIC, Chest X-Ray, and FSS-1000.
-These cross-domain tasks are listed in Table \ref{TAB_CDTASK}.
-As is well known, PASCAL VOC is a natural image dataset, while DeepGlobe is a satellite remote sensing image dataset.
-There are significant differences between the two in imaging modality, imaging view, and resolution.
-Using each of them as the source domain to define two sets of cross-domain tasks can more comprehensively reflect the performance and stability of different methods.
+In this part, we provide the comparison on two sets of cross-domain tasks (as shown in the upper half of Table \ref{TAB_TASKS}).
+As is well known, PASCAL VOC is a natural image dataset, while DeepGlobe is a satellite RS image dataset.
+There are significant differences between the two in scene organization, target characteristics, and spatial resolution.
+Using each of them as the source domain to define the two sets of cross-domain tasks can more comprehensively reflect the performance and stability of different methods..